-If you want a blurred background, but keeping only your subject sharp.
+If you want a blurred background, but keep only your subject sharp.
 A wide aperture such as f/4 or f/2.8 will create a shallow depth of field.
 This means that the areas before and beyond the point of focus that also appear sharp will be very small.
-You’ll need to make sure your focusing is tack-sharp as it’s unforgiving.
+You’ll need to make sure your focus is tack-sharp as it’s unforgiving.
 The wider the aperture of the lens is, the shallower depth of field is.

 Using an aperture of f/8 (or something fairly close to that) can give you the best of both foreground and background around the focus point.
 There’s usually a narrow enough depth of field to create a sense of separation from the background, and focus is more forgiving, while you’re less likely to have to compromise on shutter speed or ISO.

 If you want that everything looks sharp in the photo, you may use a smaller aperture.
 A very small aperture, such as f/22, is great if you want other objects in your frame to also appear in focus.

 One of the hallmarks of a good portrait is the quality of the background blur, which enhances your subject’s isolation from the rest of the photo’s elements.
 To achieve this, you need portrait photography lenses with wide maximum apertures (at least f/2.8 or so) and defocusing controls that allow you to control the rendering of out-of-focus areas.
 This will give your portraits a shallower depth of field, as well as attractive, creamy bokeh.

 There is a special type of bokeh that gives an amazing look, it is called swirly bokeh. you may check the previous link to know more about this bokeh type and the lenses that are capable of producing swirly bokeh.